NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

 Validation for Maxar (DigitalGlobe) linescan cameras
 ----------------------------------------------------

-The horizontal stddev values propagated through triangulation are on the order of 3 meters.
+The horizontal stddev values propagated through triangulation for  Maxar (DigitalGlobe) linescan cameras are usually on the order of 3 meters.

 The obtained vertical stddev varies very strongly with the convergence angle, and is usually, 5-10 meters, and perhaps more for stereo pairs